lupyuen/lupyuen.github.io/src/pinephone2.md

 # Core Features

-_What else do we need for a Smartphone?_
+_What else do we need for a Smartphone..._

 _Have we missed any Core Features?_